 In periods of dryness we have to be mindful of our water usage, including duration of showers, what we use for washing and rinsing dishes, regularly collecting cold shower water in buckets until it gets warm and flushing the toilet with it.

 We live in the jungle.
 It is always growing and always needing maintenance and cutting back.
 We have coqui frogs and harmless spiders that spin artistic webs, there are mongoose and a wide assortment of plants and trees.
 We have five amazing cats Wasi, Kintu, Maestro (Boy Cat) and his sister Girl Cat and Mooney.
-Coco kitty passed in 2018 at the age of 18. and is a sweet and special place that feels like home to those that come.
+Coco kitty passed in 2018 at the age of 18.

 Nearby we have tide pools on the ocean, a brand new black sand beach that was created in 2018 when the lava flowed a mile away.
-There are sacred waterfalls, botanical gardens, snorkeling, turtles and more with a reasonable distance.
+There are sacred waterfalls, botanical gardens, snorkeling, turtles and more within a reasonable distance.
 We also arrange whale and dolphin boat excursions on the other side of the island.
 The nearest international airport is Hilo (ITO), a forty minute drive from our sanctuary in the jungle.

 We love to share our space with people who can value and appreciate the sacredness, the beauty and the healing that occurs here.

 We hold 5, 8 and 10 day private gatherings during December to June.
 Please contact us for more infomation.